malickateeq/Redux-Notes/README.md

 // This is because we need to tell Redux that this function call belongs to you.
 It can not listen to all function calls and decide on which call it need to perform some action.
 // It can not automatically dispatch to the reducers.
 ```

+# ~~~~~~~~~~ Detailed Redux ~~~~~~~~~~

+## General Data Loading In Redux

+1. Component rendered onto the screen
+2. Component's `componentDidMount` lifecycle method gets called
+3. We call action creator from `componentDidMount`
+4. Action creator runs code to make an API request
+5. API respond with data
+6. Action creator returns an `action` with the fetched data on the payload property
+7. Some reducer sees the action, returns the data off the payload
+8. Because we generated some new state object, redux/react-redux cause our React app to be rerendered

+### General Practices
+* In general, components are responsible for fetching the data they need by calling actions.
+* Action creators are usually responsible for making API requests.
+* When we get data in store then we use `mapStateToProps` (data from `store` -> `components`) to get data in component's props